uclahs-cds/package-moPepGen/docs/vignette.md

     -o noncoding_peptides.fasta
 ```

-Similar to `callVariant`, trypsin is the default enzyme and the default maximal miscleavages to allow is 2.
+Similar to `callVariant`, trypsin is the default enzyme and the default maximum number of miscleavages is 2.
 These can be specified with `--cleavage-rule` and `--miscleavage`.
 See [here](./call-noncoding) for a complete list of arguments supported by `callNoncoding`.

 ### Alternative Translation Peptides